 On the Ansible server, install “pywinrm” python module to support WinRM protocol.

-– The package was already installed by me because I installed the entire Python packages (dependencies).
+– I already installed the package because I installed the entire Python packages (dependencies).
 If you have not done so use any of the commands below.
 See the following link1 and link2 for more information.

 $ pip install "pywinrm>=0.3.0" or $ pip install pywinrm

-Next, Install Kerberos package: Kerberos supports Cygwin, and here are the various steps to install it.
-Below are some steps (3) on how to install Kerberos on windows.
+Next, Install the Kerberos package: Kerberos supports Cygwin, and here are the various steps to install it.
+Below are steps (3) on installing Kerberos on Windows.